mudgen/diamond/README.md

 #### How diamond-1 is implemented

 1. Has an `bytes4[] selectors` array that stores the function selectors of a diamond.
-2. Has a `mapping(bytes4 => FacetAddressAndSelectorPosition) facetAddressAndSelectorPosition` mapping that maps each function selector to its facet address and to its position in the `selectors` array.
+2. Has a `mapping(bytes4 => FacetAddressAndSelectorPosition) facetAddressAndSelectorPosition` mapping that maps each function selector to its facet address and its position in the `selectors` array.

 It's `facets`, `facetFunctionSelectors`, `facetAddresses` loupe functions should not be called in on-chain transactions because their gas cost is too high.
 These functions should be called by off-chain software.